 For most people, it takes a process of elimination to discover what they want out of life.
-MUIDS student Bhitchayoot Sima-Aree (nickname Bhoom) already knows:
+MUIDS alumnus Bhitchayoot Sima-Aree (nickname Bhoom) already knows:

 “Ever since I was young I knew that I wanted to be a professional golfer.
 My motivation to start playing came from my Dad as well as watching Tiger Woods.”